cytoscape/cytoscape-manual/README.md

 Images are stored in the "docs/_static/images" directory, organized into subdirectories by chapter.
 For high quality images, vector graphic files produce best results (e.g., .png).

 Simple tables can be represented in Markdown, but high quality formatting requires direct HTML coding.
-By convention, we encode tables as tagged data, but do not specify visual attributes and layout inline.
-Instead, we use preset table styles contained in "docs/_static/css" for formatting.
+By convention, we encode tables as HTML-tagged data, but do not specify visual attributes and layout inline.
+Instead, we use preset table styles contained in "docs/_static/css" for formatting -- we do not use Markdown's table formatting.
 Note that additional CSS files can be added, but must be accounted for in "_templates/layout.html" and "conf.py".

 Note that GitHub displays files containing Markdown with reasonably good quality.
 However, it only approximates the look of tables created via HTML.
 For an accurate view of a table, you must look at a document rendered by ReadTheDocs.

-Note that a full (browsable) link to a location has the form: "http://cytoscape-working-copy.readthedocs.org/en/latest/Chapter_3_Launching_Cytoscape.html#mylink" where "http://cytoscape-working-copy.readthedocs.org/en/latest/" is the full URL, "Chapter_3_Launching_Cytoscape" is the root name of the file containing the target link, and "mylink" is a named section (e.g., <a name="mylink">System requirements</a>).
-A link between chapters in the document has the form [My Link](Chapter_3_Launching_Cytoscape.html#mylink), and a link within the same chapter has the form [My Link](#mylink).
+Note that a full (browsable) link to a location has the form: "http://cytoscape-working-copy.readthedocs.org/en/latest/Launching_Cytoscape.html#mylink" where "http://cytoscape-working-copy.readthedocs.org/en/latest/" is the full URL, "Launching_Cytoscape" is the root name of the file containing the target link, and "mylink" is a named section (e.g., <a name="mylink">System requirements</a>).
+A link between chapters in the document has the form [My Link](Launching_Cytoscape.html#mylink), and a link within the same chapter has the form [My Link](#mylink).
+For sanity's sake, I always use the full link, and do not bother shorter link forms.

 ## Rebuilding the Manual
 The manual is automatically rebuilt by ReadTheDocs when the GitHub repository is updated.
 (This is courtesy of a WebHook that I installed per http://docs.readthedocs.org/en/latest/webhooks.html).